Project

 • Subject changed from client-side exception handling is difficult, because they are converted to ServiceFailures in API calls to converting client-side exception to ServiceFailures is confusing

-#2 Updated by Rob Nahf over 9 years ago
+#2 Updated by Rob Nahf almost 10 years ago

 The original proposal has the flaw that it doesn't fully solve the problem of helping the user diagnose the problem and handle it appropriately.
 ClientException becomes the new bucket minus true ServiceFailures thrown from MN and CN implementations. it's also inflexible to change.